microsoft/vcpkg-docs/vcpkg/consume/classic-mode.md

 > dependencies.

 > [!WARNING]
-> Some of vcpkg features are not available in classic mode.
+> Some vcpkg features are not available in classic mode.

 vcpkg has two operation modes, this article describes how to install packages using classic mode.
 For most users we recommend using manifest mode instead.